MyRandomShit/tech-progression/short_stories/README.md

 ### Preserve Mystery
 **Instead of:** "The Auditor was a tool of post-singularity humanity."
-**Try:** "The man in the black suit wrote something on his clipboard.
-His grey car was still there when I checked an hour later.
+**Try:** "The man in the black suit wrote something on his clipboard, checked his silver pocketwatch.
+He was still standing there when I checked an hour later.
 Still there the next day.
 Gone by morning."

 ---